The Field Camp Experience

 Note: Costs listed here are approximate to assist with planning purposes.
 Actual costs are based on class standing and affiliation with the College of Earth and Mineral Sciences.
 Most food costs are included in the fees.
 Scholarship money is available!

 Field Camp Planning

-Please contact Nicole Stocks for more information about field camp arrangements for the upcoming year.
+Please contact Jacob Hoover for more information about field camp arrangements for the upcoming year.
 Non-PSU-enrolled students may also participate in our Field Camp program.
 Please contact us for prerequisites and costs.